Grandparents And Third-Party Custody Actions

 In North Carolina, grandparents have limited rights in terms of seeking custody and visitation.
 Grandparents may intervene directly in a custody action, but only while an open lawsuit between the parents is pending.
 If you are a grandparent seeking visitation rights, time is of the essence.
 If you wait until the custody action is resolved, you lose important rights.

 Talk with an attorney at Ellis Family Law, to gain valuable advice and representation regarding grandparents’ rights in North Carolina.
-We handle child custody and visitation matters for clients in the Triangle area from our offices in Durham, Pittsboro and Wake Forest.
+We handle child custody and visitation matters for clients in the Triangle area from our offices in Durham, Cary, Pittsboro and Wake Forest.

 Third-Party Custody Actions